 - Turn out onto a floured surface and kneed until it’s springs back when you prod it.

-- No place in an oiled bowl and cover with cling film or a plastic shower cap.
+- Place in an oiled bowl and cover with cling film or a plastic shower cap.

 - Leave to rise for at least 2 hours.